 Why a mind-body approach?

 “The body is our general medium for having a world.”— Maurice Merleau-Ponty, Phenomenology of Perception

-My approach, then, in mind-body therapeutics is to consider existence across these multiple dimensions of experience: sensory, emotional, cognitive, relational, and spiritual among them.
+My approach using mind-body therapeutics considers multiple dimensions of experience: sensory, emotional, cognitive, relational, and spiritual among them.
 I seek to understand who we are in terms of what is.
 Working together we strengthen a friendly connection between body and mind by opening the lines of communication between the two.
 When we listen to our bodies, we gain access to information about our being-in-the-world that isn’t available to the mind alone.

 How do we strengthen the mind-body connection?

-The tools available to a trained mind-body practitioner are grounded in polyvagal theory, psychology, and cognitive neuroscience and include parts work (Internal Family Systems, Inner Relationship Focusing), somatic and relational dialogue, movement, and contemplative practices.
+The tools available to a practitioner of mind-body therapeutics are grounded in polyvagal theory, psychology, and cognitive neuroscience and include parts work (Internal Family Systems, Inner Relationship Focusing), somatic and relational dialogue, movement, and contemplative practices.
 This work arises from present-moment, direct experience at the embodied level.
 A session with me may include one or more of these modalities when looking at a specific issue related to eating behaviors and attitudes.

-I believe we must look at both mind and body in order to have a coherent approach, given that neuroscience continues to make it clear that the dominant Western view of the mind-body problem is all wrong.
-The truth is that the body is fully innervated and without a clear locus of total control.
-We must take into account the role of the gut and heart, for example, in our nervous system regulation.
-Cognitive therapies, including secularized mindfulness practices, are proving to not be enough on their own.
+We must look at both mind and body in order to have a coherent approach.
+Neuroscience continues to make it clear that the dominant Western view of the mind-body problem is all wrong.
+The body is fully innervated and without a clear locus of total control.
+The gut and heart, for example, also have a role in our nervous system regulation.
+Cognitive therapies, including secularized mindfulness practices, are not enough on their own.
 Movement therapies, like postural yoga, often aren’t integrated at the cognitive level.
-The hope is that a more fully embodied way of living can facilitate a more grounded and connected experience of being-in-the-world.
+An embodied way of living facilitates a grounded and connected experience of being-in-the-world.